spmp/water_controller/README.md

 The aim of this project is to control and monitor a water heating system.
 This is currently a **Work in Progress**, and it is largely incomplete.

-The project consists of three main parts:
+The project will consist of four main parts:

   1. An atmega328 MCU with a control system that directly interfaces with the water heater.
 It also operates over a serial interface to interact